Can Dogs Eat Zinc?

 Dangers of Zinc Toxicity in Dogs

-• Gastrointestinal Upset: Vomiting, diarrhea, lack of appetite.
+• Gastrointestinal Upset: Vomiting, diarrhoea, lack of appetite.

-• Anemia: Can damage red blood cells, leading to low red blood cell count.
+• Anaemia: Can damage red blood cells, leading to low blood cell count.

 • Organ Damage: Can harm kidneys, liver, pancreas, or heart in severe cases.